David Schwartz

 Bio

-David I. Schwartz, Ph.D. (he/him/his) has been working in the academic field of game design and development since 2001 when he founded the Game Design Initiative at Cornell University.
+David I. Schwartz, Ph.D. (he/him/his) has worked in the academic field of game design and development since 2001 since founding the Game Design Initiative at Cornell University.
 In 2007, Schwartz moved to the Rochester Institute of Technology.
 He was part of the founding department in 2009, which became the School of Interactive Games and Media in 2011.
 After receiving tenure in 2011, he became IGM's Director in 2015.
-His current research focus is on cybersecurity games, geogames, and physically-based animation.
+His current research focuses on cybersecurity games, geogames, and physically-based animation.

 Select Scholarship